-The sixth annual HSE Open Access Research Awards ceremony took place on December 4th.
+The 7th annual HSE Open Access Research Awards are now open for entry!

 Celebrating Open Access

-The HSE Open Access publishing award was established in 2014 to encourage and reward open access publishing in the Irish health sector.
+The HSE Open Access Research Awards were established in 2014 to encourage and reward open access publishing in the Irish health sector.

 Submissions are invited from across a range of disciplines in health and social care.

 About the Awards

 The awards build on the HSE’s statement on Open Access publishing and the commitment to develop and promote open research.
 The award recognises health and social care professionals and those conducting research in the Irish health system.
 It is a route to promote research activity that improves the evidence and knowledge base underpinning our health services.

 Open Access Awards 2020 – Acknowledging the Impact of Covid19

 Ordinarily the awards are judged across a number of categories, but given the massive impact of Covid-19 across Irish society it was felt that this year should be different.
 Since the beginning of the year Irish health workers and researchers have been working to fight, contain and defeat a new and deadly threat.